 What to Expect During Your Visit

-Visitors to the monastery will find a peaceful and spiritual environment, far removed from the bustle of city life.
-The air is filled with the scent of incense, the sound of distant bells, and the peaceful chants of monks during prayer hours.
-There is no entrance fee to the monastery, though donations are welcome.
-Modest dress is recommended, and women may be asked to cover their heads while entering the church.
-Photography is usually allowed in the courtyard and exterior areas, but it is best to ask permission before photographing inside the church or during services.
-The resident monks are often happy to share information about the monastery’s history and significance, especially if you speak Arabic or have a local guide to translate.
-Tourists can also visit the small shop inside the monastery that sells candles, icons, religious books, and handmade souvenirs.
+Visitors to Deir Mar Jerjes will find a serene and spiritual atmosphere, far from the bustle of city life.
+The air carries the scent of incense and the sound of distant bells, creating a peaceful setting for reflection.
+Entry is free, though donations are appreciated.
+Modest clothing is recommended, and women may be asked to cover their heads inside the church.
+Photography is allowed in the courtyard but should be requested before taking pictures indoors or during prayers.
+The monks are welcoming and often share insights about the monastery’s history, especially for those who speak Arabic or have a guide.
+A small shop sells candles, icons, and handmade souvenirs for visitors.

 Local Culture and Traditions